 top of page

-Are you An Employee or An Independent Contractor?
+Are you an Employee or an Independent Contractor?

 In recent years, employers have attempted to stray away from the usual employer-employee relationship by hiring a person as an ‘independent contractor’ via a “contract for service”.
 This has caused many discussions within the Courts of Malaysia as to whether these contracts for service truly reflected the relationship of an independent contractor, or whether it was an employer-employee relationship under the preface of an independent contractor.
 Consequently, this has resulted in a grey area as to who are deemed employees of the employer.
 As such, this article aims to help both employers, employees, as well as independent contractors understand the differences of these relationships to help enable contracting parties to execute the contracts as intended accordingly.